drbean/edit/jeffreykuo/send_editing_Final_send.md

 milling.
 To compare the effect of jerk setting for each axis on the roughness of the machined surface, four areas, marked as zone No. 1 to 4, were selected for study.
 The 5-axis tool machine shown in Fig.
-7(b) was a UX300 with Heidenhain controller (iTNC 530) made by Quasar.
+7(b) was a UX300 with Heidenhain controller (iTNC 530) made by Quaser.
 An area scan camera was selected for capturing the surface image.
 The equipment used for this experimental test is listed in Table 1.
 The feed rate and spindle speed were set to a constant of 7,000 mm/min and 11,500